Chrysin (5,7-Dihydroxyflavone)

 Benefits

-NEGATIVE for testosterone boosting
+Negative for testosterone boosting

-Gambelunghe 2003 human study evaluated daily treatment for 21 days with propolis and honey containing chrysin in healthy male volunteers.
-RESULT: NO ALTERATIONS in urinary testosterone levels at days 7, 14, or 21 vs baseline or controls.
-Authors concluded: 'The use of these foods for 21 days at the doses usually taken as oral supplementation does not have effects on the equilibrium of testosterone in human males.'
+A human study evaluated daily treatment for 21 days with propolis and honey containing chrysin in healthy male volunteers.
+Result: NO alterations in urinary testosterone levels at days 7, 14, or 21 vs baseline or controls.
+The authors concluded that these foods at the doses usually taken as oral supplementation do not affect the equilibrium of testosterone in human males.
 Fundamentally negative trial for the most common marketing claim.

 In vitro aromatase inhibition (no clinical translation)